swcarpentry/swcarpentry/README.md

 ## What is Software Carpentry
 Software Carpentry is a community of volunteer instructors who teach short workshops and develop lessons which empower researchers of all disciplines to learn about and improve the ways in which they create software and collaborate.

+## Code of Conduct

+We are an open and inviting community with an actively enforced [Code of Conduct](http://software-carpentry.org/conduct/).
+We value the involvement of everyone in this community - learners, instructors, hosts, developers, steering committee members and staff.
+We are committed to creating a friendly and respectful place for learning, teaching and contributing.
+All participants in our events and communications are expected to show respect and courtesy to others.

 ## Lesson Repositories
 |Lesson|Repository|	Site
 |------|------|-----------|